CatLover91/cs417/README.md

 generator
-step 1: Generate random matrix A of N x N size step 2: Enforce diagonal dominance
+step 1: Generate random matrix A of N x N size
+    n can be between -100 and +100 with a max of 4 decimal valuse step 2: Enforce diagonal dominance
     take absolute value of diagonals
     add absolute value of each row location to diagonal